rr-/ida-images/README.md

 ## Features

-- CLI frontend for analyzing standalone files
+- Standalone frontend for analyzing plain files
 - Multiple pixel formats to choose from: RGB, BGR, alpha channels, etc.
 - Saving as PNG
 - Adjusting brightness (useful for searching for images using palettes)